Urban Agriculture with Mike

 Grow anywhere.
 Start small.
 Keep it simple.

-First, people grow food for health—and they love the feeling of eating what they raised.
-Next, others grow for self-sufficiency, because they want more control and fewer fragile dependencies.
-Then, many people grow for peace, because getting your hands in dirt reconnects you to nature, the seasons, and the food you put in your body.
+People grow food for health—and they love the feeling of eating what they raised.
+Others grow for self-sufficiency, because they want more control and fewer fragile dependencies.
+Many people also grow for peace, because getting your hands in dirt reconnects you to nature, the seasons, and the food you put in your body.

 Practical promise: You’ll always know what to do next—so you keep moving forward.